Accounting Standards Board (Canada): Members

-The Board also hires consultants as the need arises.
+The Board is may also periodically hire consultants when the need arises.

 Setting standards

 Generally accepted accounting principles (GAAP) are intended to apply to general purposes financial statements that meet common information needs for a range of users, but there are limits to how much latitude GAAP can provide for diversity in practice.
 As a result, in 2005, the AcSB developed a strategy whereby separate accounting frameworks were adopted for publicly accountable enterprises, private enterprises and private sector not-for-profit organizations as "one size does not fit all."

 International Financial Reporting Standards (IFRSs)

 For issues related to publicly accountable enterprises, agenda topics come from the following sources: